oracle-livelabs/oci/security-experience/first-experience/first-experience.md

 ## Appendix: How to use the Python script security_assessment.py
 Information provided in this Appendix is rather intended as guidance for workshop users using security_assessment.py script to execute an OCI security assessment.

+### Permissions needed

+If you are not admin, you will need to have specific permissions to be able to run the script.
+Please check with your admin to get the following required permissions:

+    ```
+    Allow group <your group> to inspect all-resources in tenancy
+    Allow group <your group> to read buckets in tenancy
+    Allow group <your group> to read file-family in tenancy
+    Allow group <your group> to read network-security-groups in tenancy
+    Allow group <your group> to read users in tenancy
+    Allow group <your group> to use cloud-shell in tenancy
+    Allow group <your group> to manage objects in tenancy
+    Allow group <your group> to read data-safe in tenancy
+    ```
+Where your group is the group in OCI that your user need to belong to.

 ### Script usage
 ```